 How does this affect patients and emergency medicine providers?

-Emergency departments across the country are feeling the harmful effects of the balance billing practice.
+Emergency departments across the country are feeling the harmful effects of the Out of Network Services practice.
 The financial costs to keep emergency departments open and fully staffed 24 /7/365 are astronomical.
 As insurance companies provide less and less coverage, patients are often times unable to pay their medical bills.
 When this occurs, the hospital or emergency department loses money, but is still responsible for covering the cost of running an expensive emergency department.
 For this reason, emergency departments around the country are shutting their doors and closing permanently, leaving patients without access to emergency medical care.